mjordan/islandora_solr_collection_family_tree/README.md

 # The solutions

 The most commonly implemented way to get an object's collection (or parent compound object) memberships is to perform a SPARQL query against Fedora's Resource Index.
 This can be slow.
-Because properties that describe an object's relationship with its parent collections and objects are indexed in Solr (at least using discoverygarden's [basic solr configs](https://github.com/discoverygarden/basic-solr-config), it is possible to query Solr instead of the RI to get an object's family tree.
+Because properties that describe an object's relationship with its parent collections and objects are indexed in Solr (at least using discoverygarden's [basic solr configs](https://github.com/discoverygarden/basic-solr-config)), it is possible to query Solr instead of the RI to get an object's family tree.

-This approach is consistent with recent trends within the Islandora 7.x codebase to replace potentially expensive RI queries with Solr queries, e.g., [Islandora Solr Collection View](https://github.com/Islandora-Labs/islandora_solr_collection_view).
+This approach is consistent with recent trends within the Islandora 7.x ecosystem to replace potentially expensive RI queries with Solr queries, e.g., [Islandora Solr Collection View](https://github.com/Islandora-Labs/islandora_solr_collection_view).

 # Pseudocode